TS-CUBED/CirculatorySystemModels.jl/docs/src/examples/BjordalsbakkeModel.md

 circ_sys = structural_simplify(circ_model)
 ````

 `circ_sys` is now the minimal system of equations.
-In this case it consists of 3 ODEs for the three pressures.
+In this case it consists of 3 ODEs for the ventricular volume and the systemic and venous pressures.

 _Note: this reduces and optimises the ODE system.
 It is, therefore, not always obvious, which states it will use and which it will drop.
 We can use the `states` and `observed` function to check this.
 It is recommended to do this, since small changes can reorder states, observables, and parameters._